Did you know that every 40 seconds someone in the world dies by suicide?

 According to the World Health Organization, almost 800 000 people die by suicide every year.
 Suicide is the second leading cause of death in individuals aged 15-29 years.

-It is estimated that 1 in each 10 individuals diagnosed with Borderline Personality Disorder dies by suicide.
+Alarmingly, it is estimated that 1 in each 10 individuals diagnosed with Borderline Personality Disorder dies by suicide (and rates could be higher).

-Suicide is a complex topic, it can be scary, but it is important to talk about it; we have to, with deep sensitivity.
+Suicide is a complex topic, it can be scary, but it is important to talk about it.
+We have to.

 Things that are useful to know